reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 |2020-03-01 |     108.5 |    102.3 |  97.2 |    99.6 | 100.0
 |2020-04-01 |     102.2 |    103.3 | 100.1 |    98.7 | 100.0

+And voilà, we have reached the desired result.

-In the next post we'll dive more into the geo-spatial information available and way to visualize the housing price trends in QGIS.
+In the next post we'll <sub><sup>probably</sup></sub> dive more into the geo-spatial information available and ways to visualize the housing price trends in QGIS.